Anal Gland Problems in Dogs - AniForte UK

 If your dog is having problems with anal glands

-Your dog’s anal glands are being influenced mainly by two factors: the nature of the dog’s feces and the state of the intestines.
+Your dog’s anal glands are being influenced mainly by two factors: the nature of the dog’s stools and the state of the intestines.

 If your dog’s stool is too loose over a longer period of time, the anal glands are not being emptied enough as the necessary pressure is missing.
 The secretion will stay inside the glands, but new secretion is continually being produced as well.
 This causes the dog uncomfortable pressure.
 Furthermore, the secretion will solidify and clog up the anal glands, which can lead to an unfortunate cycle: the clogged secretion will lead to constipation, the openings are being clamped shut, preventing the glands from emptying, while still more secretion is being produced.